OpenCollarTeam/opencollarteam.github.io/docs/Development Life Cycle.md

 might need to create a separate document or diagrams to make it easy to understand.
 * Seek feedback.
 Discuss your proposal with the project leaders and be prepared with answers to the questions above.
+[The OpenCollar Discord server](https://discord.gg/ZPmABEmPEJ) is the best place for this.
 Consider gathering feedback from the larger community, such as through group chats or a poll.

 ## Writing Code